-The dataset the current study used consists of ECoG recordings of implanted electrodes in three adult male common marmosets (Callithrix jacchus).
-The details of the complete dataset have been described previously (Canales-Johnson et al., 2021; Komatsu et al., 2015).
+This study used ECoG recordings from five adult male common marmosets (Callithrix jacchus).
+The details of the datasets for three of the monkeys (Kr, Go and Fr) have been described previously in (Canales-Johnson et al., 2021; Komatsu et al., 2015), and in (Jiang et al., 2022) for two of the monkeys (Ji and Nr).

-The ECoG recordings were acquired in a passive listening condition while the monkeys were awake.
+For marmosets Kr, Go and Fr, (i.e., animals that performed the Roving task) the ECoG recordings were acquired in a passive listening condition while the monkeys were awake.
 During the recording sessions, the monkeys Go and Kr sat on a primate chair in a dimly lit room, while monkey Fr was held in a drawstring pouch, which was stabilized in a dark room.
-Every session lasted for about 15 minutes of which the first 3 minutes of data were used for various standard stimuli and the remaining 12 minutes of data acquisition were dedicated to the roving oddball sequences.
-For the data analysis, we acquired a total of three sessions for monkey Fr, which resulted in 720 (240×3) standard and deviant trials, and six sessions for monkeys Go and Kr, resulting in 1440 (240×6) standard and deviant trials.
+Every session lasted for about 15 minutes of which the first 3 minutes of data were used for various standard stimuli and the remaining 12 minutes of data acquisition were dedicated to the Roving oddball sequences.
+For the data analysis, we acquired a total of three sessions for monkey Fr, which resulted in 720 (240 \times 3) standard and deviant trials, and six sessions for monkeys Go and Kr, resulting in 1440 (240 \times 6) standard and deviant trials.
 For the recordings, a multi-electrode data acquisition system was used (Cerebus Blackrock Microsystems, Salt Lake City, UT, USA) with a band-pass filter of 0.3-500 Hz and then digitized at 1 kHz.
 In the signal pre-processing, those signals were re-referenced using an average reference montage, and highpass filtered above 0.5 Hz, using a 6th-order Butterworth filter.

 The recording was done with chronically implanted, customized multielectrode ECoG electrode arrays (Cir-Tech Inc., Japan).
 Before implantation with the ECoG electrode arrays, the monkeys were anesthetized and further suffering was minimized.
-Both surgical and experimental procedures were performed in accordance with the National Institutes of Health Guidelines for the Care and Use of Laboratory Animals and approved by the RIKEN Ethical Committee (No. H26-2-202).
-The locations of the implanted electrodes of each monkey are found in Figure 2.
 All electrodes were implanted in epidural space; 28 in the left hemisphere and an additional 4 in the frontal cortex of the right hemisphere of monkey Fr, 64 in the right hemisphere of monkey Go, and 64 in the right hemisphere of monkey Kr.
 In the 32-electrode array, each electrode contact was 1 mm in diameter and had an inter-electrode distance of 2.5 - 5.0 mm (Komatsu et al., 2015).
 In the 64-electrode array, each electrode contact was 0.6 mm in diameter and had an inter-electrode distance of 1.4 mm in a bipolar pair (Komatsu et al., 2019).
 The electrode arrays covered the temporal, parietal, frontal, and occipital lobes.